Taunton State Hospital: History

 In 1851, the Massachusetts General Court appointed a commission to find a site for a new asylum to relieve the pressure of a rising patient population from its only facility in Worcester.
 The new facility at Taunton opened in April 1854.
 The large sprawling campus located on a hill offered fresh air and sunlight, following Kirkbride's concept for treating mental health patients.
 The complex was expanded in the early 1870s and again between 1887 and 1906.
 From the 1930s, juvenile facilities, crisis centers, sick wards, and group homes were added.

-One of the building's most beautiful features was its breezeways, which were added in the 1890s to connect the end of the wards to the hospital's infirmary buildings.
-Its distinct cupolas, large dome, cast-iron capitals, and window bar gave this building its own very unusual personality.

 In 1975, the main part of the hospital was closed and abandoned.
 In 1999, the large dome towering over the hospital's administration building collapsed.
 Then, on the night of March 19, 2006, a massive fire broke out in the center of the building, which included the administration and theater.
 Sections damaged by fire were then leveled, leaving only the decaying wings of the Kirkbride Building.

 In May 2009, demolition of the remaining historic sections of the Kirkbride Building began.
 The facility had numerous architectural features that were salvaged and sold to individuals and companies throughout the United States, including architectural granite, bricks, timbers, iron gates, vintage plumbing and lighting fixtures, furniture, and slate roofing tiles.
 The project was completed in early 2010.